topling/redis_exporter/README.md

-# Prometheus Redis Metrics Exporter
+# Prometheus Todis Metrics Exporter
 Prometheus exporter for Todis metrics.

 ## Building and running the exporter